 At Serling & Abramson, P.C., we have spent the last 40+ years advocating and fighting for mesothelioma and asbestos illness patients and their families.

 We have successfully recovered financial compensation for them that relieved the burden that they had felt previously.
 We pride ourselves on being the first and finest in Michigan for mesothelioma and asbestos litigation.
 We know the asbestos products that were used throughout Michigan and where the exposures occurred.

 Thousands of ships, both commercial and military, were constructed with asbestos products.
 Commercial ships with asbestos have been harder to track, but it’s been easier to identify ships in the military that typically had been built with asbestos products.
 Let’s take a look at the types of ships that were built with asbestos products and known military craft that had asbestos.

 Used to transport aircraft during wartime, aircraft carriers needed fireproofed structures and were perfect candidates for asbestos product use.
 Aircraft carriers containing asbestos served in World War II, the Korean War, the Vietnam War, and the Cold War.
-Military personnel that served on these ships were at high risk of exposure to asbestos and account for 30% of mesothelioma diagnoses.
+Military personnel who served on these ships were at high risk of exposure to asbestos and accounted for 30% of mesothelioma diagnoses.
 The risk of exposure continues, as many of these ships are retired and repaired for historical purposes.

 Here’s a list of ships with known or possible asbestos use and their status in the fleet:

 Designed to land ground force cargo and support United States Marines when they’re on land, amphibious warships were and are essential to combat and were insulated with asbestos.
 They were primarily commissioned in the 1940s to support World War II efforts.